Jalon Valley or Vall de Pop

 As you would expect from such a fertile area, the local dishes are rich and diverse to bring out the best of the local ingredients such as honey, raisins, oranges and lemons.
 The region is also famous for its tasty home-made sausages such as sobrasada (made with pork and paprika) butifarras (like black pudding) and chorizo.
 Local dishes include cocas, which are mini pizzas with a variety of toppings), oven-baked rice dishes and arros amb fessols I penques which is rice with green beans and cardoon (thistle artichoke).

-Tuesday is market day with stalls surrounding the church filled with local produce, clothes, pottery and other Spanish handicrafts.
+Tuesday is market day in Jalon itself with stalls surrounding the church filled with local produce, clothes, pottery and other Spanish handicrafts.

 Nowadays the wines are highly-sought after as they offer great value for money and are brimming with flavour.
 Many have won coveted national and international awards.
 You can also try before you buy.